-Learn how to frame your jigsaw puzzle after completing it and you won’t have to stash your favourite artwork away after finishing it!
-Luckily there are different options on how to safely store and frame your puzzle so that you can savour it for longer.
-In this post, you will learn how to glue a puzzle together, how to seal a puzzle with packing tape and lastly give you some good tips to consider when it comes to framing your jigsaw puzzle.
+Learn how to frame your jigsaw puzzle after completing it and you won’t have to stash your artwork away after finishing it.
+There are different options when it comes to safely storing and framing your puzzles and in this post, you will learn how to glue a puzzle together and how tape a puzzle together, as well as what to consider when it comes to framing your jigsaw puzzle.

 Learning how to glue a jigsaw puzzle together is the most common way to make sure that a puzzle stays intact, for storage or framing.
 Luckily it is way easier and less messy than it sounds.

 - Puzzle glue

 - Wax or parchment paper

-Once you have completed your puzzle, slide wax or parchment paper underneath the puzzle to avoid any staining during the process.
+Once you have completed your puzzle, slide wax or parchment paper underneath the puzzle to avoid any staining of the surface underneath during the process.

-Make sure that the pieces of the puzzle are firmly pushed together and brush off any dust and ensure that it looks how you want it to look in its final form.
+Make sure that the pieces of the puzzle are firmly pushed together and brush off any dust to ensure that it looks how you want it to look in its final form.

-Take your puzzle glue and evenly spread it over the puzzle using a brush - or the applicator that comes with the puzzle glue.
-Make sure that you cover each piece and that you do this process in one go, as you don’t want there to be a differences in the amounts of glue used on different parts of the puzzle.
+Take your puzzle glue and spread it evenly over the puzzle using a brush - or the applicator that comes with the puzzle glue.
+Make sure that you cover each piece in glue and that you do this process in one go, to avoid different amounts of glue on the puzzle.
 Be careful to not make the layer of glue too thick, as this might saturate and soften the puzzle, changing the way it looks.

 Allow your puzzle to dry.
 This can take anywhere from an hour up to five hours, depending on the puzzle glue used, so read the instructions to know exactly how long you have to wait.